-Motion data of the movements were collected, and the lightest and heaviest carry were used to construct the threemode basis.
-People were then asked to compare each of the carrying movements to a set of synthetic movements sampled from the three-mode model and choose the best match (mimicking the computer recognition process).
+Motion data of the movements were collected, and the lightest and heaviest carry were used to construct the three-mode basis.
+People were asked to compare each of the carrying movements to a set of synthetic movements and choose the best match (mimicking the computer recognition process).
 Given these perceptual mappings, the expressive feature weights were automatically learned to tune the three-mode model to produce effort values similar to the human judgements.
 Two illusory movements were additionally tested with the learned model and compared to human observations.